Explicit isogenies of prime degree over number fields

-We first establish an upper bound on the bad formal immersion primes.
+To prove \Cref{thm:explicit_formal_immersion} we first establish an upper bound on the bad formal immersion primes.
 Parent \cite[Theorem 1.8 and Proposition 1.9]{parent1999bornes} gives the general bound of $65(2d)^6$; however the following result allows us to reduce this considerably.
-To state it, we let $M \geq 3$ denote an odd integer, and define
+To state it, we let $M \geq 3$ denote an odd integer, we represent cosets of $(\Z/M\Z)^\times$ by $a + M\Z$ with $a$ chosen to satisfy $0 < a < M$, and we define the map

 For a given $u \in (\Z/M\Z)^\times$ we may then define the matrix

 with entries taken in $\Z$.
 This is a $d \times \phi(M)$ matrix, where $\phi$ denotes the Euler totient function.

 \begin{proposition} Let $d$ be a positive integer, $M \geq 3$ an odd integer, and $u \in (\Z/M\Z)^\times$.
 If the matrix $R_{d,u}$ has rank $d$ over $\Z$, then for all primes $p > 2Md$ such that $pu \equiv 1 \Mod{M}$, $p$ is a good formal immersion prime in degree $d$. \end{proposition}